mth9406/u-net-for-a-flow-field/README.md

   --model_file MODEL_FILE
                         model file
 ```
+Breif description of the model is in the description.pptx file.

-Please run the "example_usage.ipynb" if you find anything hard to understannd.
+Please run the "example_usage.ipynb" if you find anything hard to understand.